I am assisting my niece sell her property in Berkeley. Will the solicitor commission the EPC or do I organise this?

-The mortgage over my property is with Nottingham for my property in Berkeley.
-Conveyancing was finalised 12 months ago.
-If I am intending to rent out the flat and do not currently have a buy-to-let mortgage do I need to remortgage to a BTL mortgage or inform Nottingham?
+The mortgage over my property is with Barclays for my property in Berkeley.
+Conveyancing has been completed months ago.
+Should I wish to rent out the flat and do not currently have a buy-to-let mortgage do I need to remortgage to a BTL mortgage or inform Barclays?

-Your original mortgage agreement with Nottingham will provide that you need their approval before letting out your property as this is likely to be a breach of Nottingham’s mortgage conditions.
-It may be that Nottingham will permit you to let out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
-You should contact Nottingham directly.
-It should not be necessary to do this via a Nottingham conveyancing panel solicitor.
+Barclays must be informed of your intention in advance of renting your property as this is likely to be a breach of Barclays’s mortgage conditions.
+In many cases banks or building societies will allow you to rent out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
+You should contact Barclays directly.
+It should not be necessary to do this via a Barclays conveyancing panel firm.

 A relative advised me that if I am buying in Berkeley I should carry out a Neighbourhood, Planning and Local Amenity Search.
 What does it cover?